matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 This is frequently misunderstood as "old code", or even just "someone else's code".
 It isn't.
 It's the accumulation of shortcuts, compromises, or outdated assumptions - sometimes made under pressure, sometimes simply made with limited information - that increase the cost or risk of future change.

 It's what happens when we optimise for delivery speed in the short term, at the expense of resilience and maintainability in the long term.
 The codebase remembers every time we said, "We'll clean this up later".
 But later rarely comes.
-Over time, these choices form a fossil record of an organisation's priorities and stress patterns.
+Over time, these choices form a fossil record of the organisation's priorities and stress patterns.

 We can fix this by absorbing, removing and preventing it.